Image size 1600x900. Swimmer practicing relaxed breathing in a lap pool.

 • Lifting the head to breathe: rotate with the body and keep one goggle in.

-• Overkicking: keep the kick light so breathing stays calm.
+• Overkicking: keep the kick light so heart rate and breathing stay calm.

 FAQs